bluelibs/bluelibs/packages/x-bundle/DOCUMENTATION.md

 }
 ```

-you can also use unique caching configuration for every resolver method by pasing object of options,
+You can also use unique caching configuration for every resolver method by pasing object of options,
-the options fields are :
+The options fields are :
 | field | type | default | description |
 |--------------------------|----------|-------------|-----------------------------------------------------------------------------------------------------------------|
 | ttl | number | 30 | expiration time of cached Data in seconds |